April to November 2025

-The Coit Road Farmers’ Market with the support of Central State University Extension is training beginning farmers (BFs) over 40 weeks that started April 2022, 2023 and 2024.
+The Coit Road Farmers’ Market with the support of Central State University Extension is training beginning farmers over 22 weeks April through October.
 Participants can register at anytime and continue classes into the following year.

-Program participants will receive one year of support in growing their farm business, including the following benefits at no charge
+Program participants will receive support in growing their farm business, including the following benefits at no charge:

-• Support in developing a farm business plan, accessing USDA grant and loan programs and finding land at the end of the program.
+- Support in developing a farm business plan, accessing USDA resources and loan programs and finding land at the end of the program.

-• A certificate from Central State University Extension following completion of Year 1 of the program identifying curriculum and classes attended.
+- A certificate from Central State University Extension following completion the program identifying curriculum and classes attended.

 Program Requirements: